Writing a blog post can be a daunting task if you haven’t worked with WordPress before.

 Main Points for Your Post

-After a compelling introduction, it’s time to work on the main points.
+After a compelling blog introduction, it’s time to work on the main points.

 Now – for each of your sections (Heading & Subheadings), you’ll want to write down the points that your reader needs to know.